cc-archive/cc-cert-core/core/commons/physical-digital.md

 ## Personal Reflection / Why it Matters to You

 Why do we have the internet - perhaps the perfect machine for the free and open sharing of content - but not a copy machine for food?
 What are some of the differences between physical things like food and digital things like videos and web pages?
-How do these differences change the way you engage in Commons centered on digital resources?
+How do these differences change the way you engage in commons centered on digital resources?

 ## Acquiring Essential Knowledge